slobo/zavolaj/README.markdown

     }

 The attributes can only be of the types that Zavolaj knows how to marshall into struct fields.
+Currently, structs can contain machine-sized integers, doubles, strings, and otherr Zavolaj objects (CArrays, and those using the CPointer and CStruct reprs).
 Other than that, you can do the usual set of things you would with a class; you could even have some of the attributes come from roles or have them inherited from another class.
 Of course, methods are completely fine too.
 Go wild!